triestpa/Police-Analysis-Python/README.md

 In the analysis by the "Standford Open Policing Project", they use these two fields to perform what is known as an "outcome test".

-On the [project website](https://openpolicing.stanford.edu/findings/), the "outcome test" is described as such - "In the 1950s, the Nobel prize-winning economist Gary Becker proposed an elegant method to test for bias in search decisions: the outcome test.
+On the [project website](https://openpolicing.stanford.edu/findings/), the "outcome test" is described as such -

+"In the 1950s, the Nobel prize-winning economist Gary Becker proposed an elegant method to test for bias in search decisions: the outcome test.

 Becker proposed looking at search outcomes.
 If officers don’t discriminate, he argued, they should find contraband — like illegal drugs or weapons — on searched minorities at the same rate as on searched whites.
-If searches of minorities turn up contraband at lower rates than searches of whites, the outcome test suggests officers are applying a double standard, searching minorities on the basis of less evidence."
+If searches of minorities turn up contraband at lower rates than searches of whites, the outcome test suggests officers are applying a double standard, searching minorities on the basis of less evidence." - [Findings, Stanford Open Policing Project](https://openpolicing.stanford.edu/findings/)

 The authors of the project also make the point that only using the "hit rate", or the rate of searches where contraband is found, can be misleading.
 For this reason we'll also want to use the "search rate" in our analysis - the rate a which a traffic stop results in a search.

-We'll now use the available data to perform our own outcome test, to determine whether minorities in Vermont are searched on the basis of less evidence than white drivers.
+We'll now use the available data to perform our own outcome test, in order to determine whether minorities in Vermont are routinely searched on the basis of less evidence than white drivers.

 ### Compute Search Rate and Hit Rate